MehdiK/www.mehdi-khalili.com/src/documents/posts/2013-12-25-continuous-integration-delivery-github-teamcity.html.md

 ![getting ci build artifacts](/get/BlogPictures/cd-for-github-with-teamcity/nuget-artifact-from-ci.png)

 From the 'Depend on' box you can pick the artifacts we published in the 'Pack NuGet' step by ticking 'Publish created packages to build artifacts' checkbox.
 Back in the dependencies page, there is a button down the bottom called 'Check artifact dependencies' which helps you verify the dependencies you have specified.
-A good idea to check your dependencies now.
+It's a good idea to check your dependencies now.

-Well, that is it.
 You can now run your CD build and see your build artifacts pushed to production:

 ![CD run build log](/get/BlogPictures/cd-for-github-with-teamcity/cd-run-build-log.png)

-In our only CD build step we used 'NuGet Publish' on 'Humanizer.*.nupkg'; but since we had '-Symbols' in our 'Pack NuGet' step we had two NuGet packages and in the log we can see that both packages have been deployed: one to nuget.org, which we can see [here](https://www.nuget.org/packages/humanizer), and another one to symbolsource.org, which we can see [here](http://www.symbolsource.org/Public/Metadata/NuGet/Project/Humanizer).
+We used 'NuGet Publish' on 'Humanizer.*.nupkg' in our only build step; but since we had `-Symbols` in our 'Pack NuGet' step we had two NuGet packages and in the log we can see that both packages have been deployed: one to nuget.org, which we can see [here](https://www.nuget.org/packages/humanizer), and another one to symbolsource.org, which we can see [here](http://www.symbolsource.org/Public/Metadata/NuGet/Project/Humanizer).

 ###Wrapping up the CD build
 To sum up our CD build, we created a build configuration, called '2.
 Publish NuGet Package' (which in the hindsight I should've called '2.
 CD'), under our TeamCity project.
-This is what my build steps page look like now:
+This is what my build steps page looks like now:

 ![CD build steps](/get/BlogPictures/cd-for-github-with-teamcity/cd-build-steps-done.png)